jacobwang925/MCLS/README.md

 ## Description

-The repository constains an implementation of the paper "Myopically Verifiable Probabilistic Certificate for Long-term Safety".
+The repository constains an implementation of the paper "Myopically Verifiable Probabilistic Certificate for Long-term Safety" at the 2022 American Control Conference.